City Action & Initiatives

 Council Resolution promoting Racial Equity

-Worthington City Council passed a Resolution at its June 15, 2020 meeting Recognizing the Impacts of Racism, Condemning Racism in All Forms, and Committing to Promote Racial Equity.
+Worthington City Council passed a Resolution in June 2020: Recognizing the Impacts of Racism, Condemning Racism in All Forms, and Committing to Promote Racial Equity.
 See the Resolution here.

 Declaring Racism a Public Health Crisis